 Huang et al. (2013, p.
-1f) define several requirements that remote support applications need to fulfil in order to be beneficial: First, it is necessary for the cooperating parties to communicate with each other by speech.
-Second, the helping expert should be able to have the same visual field as the worker to be able to provide a maximum level of assistance.
+1f) define several requirements that remote support applications need to fulfil in order to be beneficial: First, it is necessary for the cooperating parties to communicate with each other verbally.
+Second, the consulted expert should be able to have the same visual field as the worker to be able to provide a maximum level of assistance.
 Furthermore, „the helper should be able to point to the objects in the workspace and use […] hand gestures to guide the worker“ (Huang et al. 2013, p.
 2), which the worker should in turn be able to see.
 Ideally, both hands of the worker are free to enable the performance of physical tasks under a minimum of confinement in the working environment and, additionally, increase the safety conditions for the worker.
 Last, it is important for the worker to have the ability to move around the factory (cf. Huang et al. 2013, p.
 2).

 Essential features